ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

     m=haptics 43291 UDP/TLS/RTP/SAVPF 115
     a=rtpmap:115 hmpg/8000
-    a=fmtp:115 hmpg-profile=1;hmpg-lvl=1;hmpg-ver=2023
+    a=fmtp:115 hmpg-profile=main;hmpg-lvl=1;hmpg-ver=2023

 ## SDP Offer/Answer Considerations

 When using the offer/answer procedure described in {{RFC3264}} to negotiate the use of haptic, the following considerations apply:

+When used for a unidirectional stream, the SDP parameters represent the properties of the sender (on the sending side) and of the receiver (on the receiving side).
+When used for a sendrecv stream, the SDP parameters represent the properties of the receiver.
+The receiver properties expressed using the SDP parameters 'hmpg-ver', 'hmpg-profile'  and 'hmpg-lvl' have a mandatory character, since they represent implementation capabilities.
+The properties expressed using the other SDP parameters are provided as recommendations for efficient data transmission and is not binding, meaning that a sender is encouraged but not required to conform to the parameters specified by the receiver.
+Any receiver compliant with {{ISO.IEC.23090-31}} must accept any stream with a compatible version, profile and level.
+A receiver supporting a more general profile will accept a stream corresponding to a same or less general profile (e.g., "main" is more general than "simple-parametric").
+A receiver supporting a given level will accept a stream corresponding to a same or lower level.
+A receiver supporting a given version will accept a stream corresponding to the same version and may accept other versions.
+A receiver may ignore any part of a received stream, e.g., that it does not have support for rendering.

 The haptic signal can be sampled at different rates.
 The MPEG Haptics Coding standard does not mandate a specific frequency.
 A typical sample rate is 8000Hz.

 The parameter 'hmpg-ver' indicates the version of the haptic standard specification.
 If it is not specified, the initial version of the MPEG Haptic Coding specification SHOULD be assumed, although the sender and receiver MAY use a specific value based on an out-of-band agreement.
 The parameter 'hmpg-profile' is used to restrict the number of tools used (e.g., the simple-parametric profile fits enable simpler implementations than the main profile).
 If it is not specified, the most general profile "main" SHOULD be assumed, although the sender and receiver MAY use a specific value based on an out-of-band agreement.
 The parameter 'hmpg-lvl' is used to further characterize implementations within a given profile, e.g., according to the maximum supported number of channels, bands, and perceptions.
 If it is not specified, the most general level "2" SHOULD be assumed, although the sender and receiver MAY use a specific version based on an out-of-band agreement.

 Other parameters can be used to indicate bitstream properties as well as receiver capabilities.
 The parameters 'hmpg-maxlod', 'hmpg-avtypes', 'hmpg-bodypartmask', 'hmpg-maxfreq', 'hmpg-minfreq', 'hmpg-dvctypes', and 'hmpg-modalities' can be sent by a sender to reflect the characteristics of bitstreams and can be set by a receiver to reflect the nature and capabilities of local actuator devices, or a preferred set of bitstream properties.
 For example, different receivers may have different sets of local actuators, in which case these parameters can be used to select a stream adapted to the receiver.
 In some other cases, some receivers may indicate a preference for a set of bitstream properties such as perceptions, min/max frequency, or body-part-mask, which contribute the most to the user experience for a given application, in which case these parameters can be used to select a stream which include and possibly prioritizes those properties.
+For example, if the haptic stream server provides more information than the body mask specified by the receiver, the additional information can be either integrated into a single effect or ignored by the receiver.

 The parameter 'hmpg-silencesupp' can be used to indicate sender and receiver capabilities or preferences.
 This parameter indicates whether silence suppression should be used, as described in {{mihs-trans}}.